 Pick a time during the day that will support your practice whether it be early morning, evening or even during your lunch break.
 Also, determine how long you would like to meditate- perhaps using a meditation disk or an app with a gentle alarm.
 Experiment with these choices to find what works best for you and your practice- they can help support the habit of meditating.

 Be sure to choose an environment that fosters peace in your practice.
 Perhaps a spacious room, in your bed or even outside.

 Consider using your yoga mat, a cushion or even a block.
 Try to accommodate your physical body as much as possible so it is easier to relax and focus on present moment-to-moment awareness.

 Similar to prop choice, find a position comfortable enough to be in for an extended period of time.
 Traditionally this is seated, but lying down is okay too.
 This is a journey of finding what works best for you and your body so explore different options.

 Experiment and investigate to find the type of meditation that resonates with you.
 Here are just a few to consider:

 - Sound: focus on the sounds around you, moving from one sound to another bringing full awareness.
 Another idea is to use a nature sounds CD.

-- Breath: this could be awareness of your inhale and exhale, extending or restricting breath, Dirgha, Nadi Shodhana, etc.
+- Breath: this could be aware of your inhale and exhale, extending or restricting breath, Dirgha, Nadi Shodhana, etc.